Homemade Yeast Rolls for Bread Machine

 What Goes With Dinner Rolls?

 You can serve butter and sometimes honey to be available for dinner rolls.
-However, what main dish goes with this kind of yeast dinner roll?
-Yeast Rolls don’t necessarily go with all dinners, although they can go with a tremendous amount of main courses.
+However, what main dish goes with these best bread machine yeast rolls for dinner?
+They don’t necessarily go with all dinners, although they can go with a tremendous amount of main courses.
 For example, I wouldn’t serve them with Fajitas, Subs, or Hamburgers.
 So, just for a change, here are a few dinner ideas that do serve well for having dinner yeast rolls.

 How many calories in dinner rolls?

-They vary but this particular recipe has them at approximately 137 calories.
+They vary but this particular recipe has them at about 137 calories.

 How to shape dinner rolls

 The bulk dough is divided up initially into 4 large chunks.
 Then, each chunk is hand managed to roll and shape it into a small bread loaf appearance.
 That cylindrical shape is the cut into 6 even pieces.
-You’ll pick up each dough piece and roll it between both hands to form a shape similar to a ball.
+Then, you’ll pick up each dough piece and roll it between both hands to form a shape similar to a ball.
 You can optionally pinch any parts of the dough ball to better form that shape.
 Then, you’ll place it on the baking sheet seam side down.
+You’ve now completed all of the hardest steps to make the best bread machine yeast rolls.

 How many dinner rolls per person?